What is a Veterinary Technician?

 |Minimum Required Education/Training|

-Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited June 23, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited September 13, 2018).